Spiral-like features in the disc revealed by Gaia DR3 radial actions: Stäckel-Fudge approximation

 \section{Stäckel-Fudge approximation}

-Within this approach, the orbital parameters can be computed assuming the considered Galactic potential $\Phi(R,z)$ satisfies some properties of the so-called Staeckel potentials.
-Given an axisymmetric oblate distribution of mass, its potential $\Phi(R,z)$ is said to be a Stackel potential if there are two single-variable functions $U(u)$ and $V(v)$ such that
+Within this approach, the orbital parameters can be computed assuming the considered Galactic potential $\Phi(R,z)$ satisfies some properties of the so-called Stäckel potentials.
+Given an axisymmetric oblate distribution of mass, its potential $\Phi(R,z)$ is said to be a Stäckel potential if there are two single-variable functions $U(u)$ and $V(v)$ such that

 where $(u, v)$ are the ellipsoidal coordinates \citep{deZeeuw1985} related to $(R, z)$ through the transformation

 with $\Delta$ the focal length of the elliptical (hyperbolic) curves of constant $u$ ($v$).
 Since the Galactic potential is known to be oblate, we do not describe the prolate case \citep[for the prolate case see ][]{deZeeuw1985}.
 By differentiating both sides of Eq. \ref{Eq_transform} with respect to time, the transformation of the momentum between (R, z) and the (u, v) coordinate system results